inspec/inspec/docs/dev/plugins.md

 #### Implement render()

 The primary responsibility you must fulfill is to implement render.
-Typically, you will examine the `run_data` Hash (which is provided as an accessor).
+Typically, you will examine the `run_data` Hash, which is provided as an accessor.
 Call `output(String, newline_wanted = true)` to send output.

 #### The run_data structure

-The `run_data` object contains all data from the Chef Inspec run.
-It is simply a Hash, but it has numerous fields and is often quite large; there is no specific documentation for the object at this time.
+The `run_data` object contains all data from the Chef InSpec run.
+This object is a Hash, but includes many fields and is often large.
+No specific documentation exists for the `run_data` object.
 See [the legacy JSON reporter](https://github.com/inspec/inspec/blob/2e887a94afcca819da781d4774aa2a5a0b56785e/lib/inspec/reporters/json.rb#L10) for one example of how to iterate over the object.

 ## Implementing Input Plugins